In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

 - She brings down another goal: $250,000.

-- She bring down a problem: her lack of time.
+- She brings down a problem: her lack of time.

 - She brings down an asset: her friend Jamie!
-The two of them will collaborate on creating and launching a new product.
+The 2 of them will collaborate on creating and launching a new product.

 Jamie is a terrific asset to help Lauren overcome her time issues.
 Yes, they can split the work.
 But more importantly, Jamie brings her own assets to help.

-Working together, they can create and launch a product TOGETHER that will make both of them MORE money!
+Working together, they can create and launch a product TOGETHER that will help both of them do MORE!

 Once again, Lauren is matching an asset against a problem to achieve a mini-goal.